orbitalquark/textadept/doc/14_Appendix.md

 * Viewing whitespace does not show the 'Tab' character arrows (`surface->LineTo()` is not supported for drawing arrows).
 * Visual wrap flags are not supported (`surface->LineTo()` is not supported).
+* X selections (primary and secondary) are not integrated into the clipboard.

 ## Migration Guides